CloudG360/TabletopGamesPlugin/README.md

 ![Supports: Nukkit](https://img.shields.io/badge/Nukkit-1.0.11-darkred?style=for-the-badge)

 This is a W.I.P repo for a Spigot + Nukkit plugin that aims to bring portable Micro-Games such as **Jenga** to minecraft servers.

+### NewGamesAPI Micro:

+This API is the backbone to all the micro-games included, giving a lot of power to the games themselves whilst offering optional "rules" which can do certain checks for them.
+This makes the api very flexible at the cost of requiring each project to track more by themselves.

+See [NGAPI 2.0](https://github.com/NewServerAPI-Project/NGAPI2) for a work-in-progress minigame api offering features such as kits, teams, and advanced mapping tools.